SPAGHETTI MAN

 His rig in our mirror, his blood on our hands.

-No line in the ledger, no ink in the van—
+No line in the ledger, no ink in the pen—

 But we swear on the dust: they buried that man.